tecnomod-um/oquo/README.md

 <img src="assets/oquo.png" width="1000">

 ### oquo-huron
 The module oquo-huron ([https://purl.archive.org/oquo-huron](https://purl.archive.org/oquo-huron)) imports oquo-core and include the metrics, scales, and scale conversions from Huron[^huron].
-The next figure shows an example of a result of applying the metric `names per class' to the gene ontology class GO:0044208:
+The next figure shows an example of a result of applying the metric 'names per class' to the gene ontology class GO:0044208:

 <img src="assets/oquo_example_names_per_class.png" width="1000">

+Additionally, an RDF example resulting of applying the metric 'classes with no description' to the BFO ontology is available [here](examples/BFO-classes_with_no_description.rdf).

 ### oquo-oquare
 The module oquo-oquare ([https://purl.archive.org/oquo-oquare](https://purl.archive.org/oquo-oquare)) contains the information about the metrics included in OQuaRE[^oquare].
-The next figure shows an example of a result of applying the metric `LCOMOnto' to Gene Ontology.
+The next figure shows an example of a result of applying the metric 'LCOMOnto' to Gene Ontology.

 <img src="assets/oquo_example_LCOMOnto.png" width="1000">